Stable components in the parameter plane of transcendental functions of finite type: Examples

 \end{enumerate} \end{example1} \begin{example1} Functions in $\calf_2$ can be composed with rational or polynomial functions and, up to affine conjugation, the dynamics of the composed functions remain invariant under quasi-conformal deformations supported on the Fatou set (see Theorem \ref{thm:function families} in the Appendix).
 Below we describe dynamically natural slices formed by pre- and post- composition with a quadratic polynomial $Q(z)=az^2 +bz +c$. \begin{enumerate}[{\rm (a)}] \item If we start with an an $ f \in \calf_2$ with finite asymptotic values and pre-compose by a degree two polynomial, $Q(z)=az^2 +bz +c$, the resulting function

 has the same two asymptotic values as $f$ does.
 Since each asymptotic tract of $f$ has two pre-images under $Q$, each asymptotic value of $g$ has two asymptotic tracts and so has multiplicity two.
 Since $f$ has no critical points, $g$ has a single critical point at $-b/2a$ and a single critical value at $f(-b/2a)$.
 If we assume the origin is fixed, then $c=0$.
 If we assume it is also a critical value then $b=0$.
 Now making one of the asymptotic values land on the fixed point $0$, we can form a dynamically natural slice.
 This determines the coefficient $a$.
-This is a slice in the strict sense because the origin is a super-attractive fixed point.
+This is a slice in the relaxed sense of Remark \ref{relax}, because one of the singular values is preperiodic.
 The functions in the slice can then be written

 The asymptotic values are $\lambda$ and $-\sqrt{\pi i}$.
 The singular parameter values are at $0$ and $-\sqrt{\pi i}$.
 Theorem~\ref{thm:function families} implies that condition (d) holds.